trentpolack/terrain_datasets/README.md

 # terrain_datasets
-Library of terrain datasets (mostly Gaea files).
+Library of terrain datasets.

+All of these were created by me using Gaea by Quadspinner.